babylonlabs-io/rollup-bsn-contracts/docs/rollup-bsn-contract-deployment-integration.md

 required:

 - **Contract deployment**:  Submit one of the following:
    - `MsgStoreCode`: Upload your contract code via proposal.
-Preferred for one-time deployments.
+Preferred for one-time deployments
   - `MsgUpdateParams`: Whitelist your Babylon address under ` code_upload_access`.
-Useful for frequent deployers.
+Useful for frequent deployers

-  To learn more, see the [deployment guide](https://docs.babylonlabs.io/guides/governance/submit_proposals/smart_contract_deployment/)
-  and review past proposals in the [governance forum](https://forum.babylon.foundation/c/gov-proposals/smart-contract-proposals/15)
+  To learn more, see the [deployment guide](https://docs.babylonlabs.io/guides/governance/submit_proposals/smart_contract_deployment/) and review past proposals in the [governance forum](https://forum.babylon.foundation/c/gov-proposals/smart-contract-proposals/15)

-- **BSN registration**:  Submit a `MsgRegisterConsumer` proposal using the metadata defined in the [Rollup BSN Registration] (#rollup-bsn-registration) section.
+- **BSN registration**:  Submit a `MsgRegisterConsumer` proposal using the metadata defined in the [Rollup BSN Registration](#rollup-bsn-registration) section

  > Note: A unified governance flow combining either `MsgStoreCode` or `MsgUpdateParams` with `MsgRegisterConsumer` is under